 The Canon 6D II does not actually take advantage of the second set of pins on UHS-II cards to run at their maximum speed.
-So you don’t get really any speed benefit that comes with UHS-II when using the card in camera.
+So you don’t get really any speed benefit that comes with UHS-II when using the card in the camera.
 However, if you have a fast hard drive and a fast UHS-II memory card reader, you can cut down transfer times significantly.

-This of course depends on your needs.
+This, of course, depends on your needs.
 If you’re a professional in a studio that needs fast transfer speeds then this might be something to consider.
 If you’re just an average joe, I recommend going with UHS-I memory cards.

 What do all the numbers and letters on the memory cards mean?

 All the numbers and letters on memory cards have to do with speeds, like UHS-II or UHS-I, but also minimum speeds.